 Danielle Kaiser, Psy.D.

 Additionally, I greatly enjoy working with therapists and therapists in training.
-With a Certification as a Compassion Fatigue Professional, I truly value and appreciate the opportunity to work with therapists as they adjust to the specific demands of the profession.
+With a Certification as a Compassion Fatigue Professional, I truly value and appreciate the opportunity to work with therapists and other health care professionals as they adjust to the specific demands of their profession.
 I am also open to supervision and consultation roles as well.

 Finally, due to my previous training at West Chester University's Counseling Center, I have always loved working with graduate and undergraduate students as they manage their various stressors and responsibilities while in school.

 My approach to therapy is integrative and collaborative.
 I tailor various psychological theories and interventions to address your individual concerns.
-I primarily use strategies from psychodynamic, mindfulness, cognitive behavioral, and acceptance and commitment therapy approaches.
+I primarily use strategies from psychodynamic, mindfulness, and cognitive behavioral perspectives.
 I strive to create a nonjudgmental environment of openness, trust, and compassion to help you feel at ease.
 We will work together to help you feel better and lead a happier and more fulfilling life.